TomasMikula/libretto/docs/basics.md

 ```

 we need to choose how to group the ports using ⊗ (`|*|`) in the Scala representation.
-For the above block, there are two possibilities:
+For the above component, there are two possibilities:

 ```scala
 f1: A -⚬ ((B |*| C) |*| D)